lanag1/Heuristic-Evaluation/README.md

 ## [Nielsen's 10 Heuristics Explained](https://www.nngroup.com/articles/ten-usability-heuristics/)

 ### 1: Visibility of System Status
-Users know what their doing on a site as well as the consquences and impact of their actions on the site.
+Users know what their doing on a site as well as the consquences and impact of their actions.
 ### 2: Match Between System and Real World
 Design of the site should follow real world conventions, making information clearer for users.
 ### 3: User Control and Freedom